TheFuZiOnZz/Research-Dashboard/World Politics/United States/2025-28 Donald Trump/2025 List of Unjustified Pardons and Commutations.md

 	- ` ` -
 - On 23 January 2025, Trump signed executive grant of clemency for
 	- ` ` -
-- On 23 January 2025, Trump signed executive grant of clemency for
+- On 23 January 2025, Trump signed executive grant of clemency for Christopher Moscinski
 	- ` ` -
-- On 23 January 2025, Trump signed executive grant of clemency for
+- On 23 January 2025, Trump signed executive grant of clemency for Justin Phillips
 	- ` ` -
-- On 23 January 2025, Trump signed executive grant of clemency for
+- On 23 January 2025, Trump signed executive grant of clemency for Paul Place
 	- ` ` -
 - On 23 January 2025, Trump signed executive grant of clemency for
 	- ` ` -
-- On 23 January 2025, Trump signed executive grant of clemency for
+- On 23 January 2025, Trump signed executive grant of clemency for Paul Vaughn
 	- ` ` -
-- On 23 January 2025, Trump signed executive grant of clemency for
+- On 23 January 2025, Trump signed executive grant of clemency for Bevelyn Beatty Williams
 	- ` ` -
-- On 23 January 2025, Trump signed executive grant of clemency for
+- On 23 January 2025, Trump signed executive grant of clemency for Calvin Zastrow
 	- ` ` -
-- On 23 January 2025, Trump signed executive grant of clemency for
+- On 23 January 2025, Trump signed executive grant of clemency for Eva Zastrow
 	- ` ` -
-- On 23 January 2025, Trump signed executive grant of clemency for
+- On 23 January 2025, Trump signed executive grant of clemency for James Zastrow
 	- ` ` -